uva-sp/scientific-programming-1/22 Text/25 Words/content.md

 2. Write a function called `cleanup(word)` that cleans a word using the guidelines above.
 Use methods from Pythons `string` library to do this.

+3. Write a function called `text_to_unique_words(text)` that takes a text as input and outputs a list of unique words.

-3. Pass all words through the `cleanup` function.
+    * Pass all words through the `cleanup` function.

-4. Make sure the words are unique.
-You will need a variant of the transform strategy:
+    * To make sure that the words are unique, you will need a variant of the transform strategy:

           unique_words = [...]
             for each word in words:
               only append to unique_words if it is not in there yet return all unique_words

+    * Return a sorted list of unique words.
+If you want to sort a list you can use the function `sorted()` in python:

+          sorted_list = sorted(unsorted_list)

-5. Sort all words and print as specified.
+4. print result as specified.

 Tip: split up your code into functions (with meaningful names) as much as possible!

 ## Testing

-These are potential test cases:
+First try to think of some testcases yourself.
+Some interesting examples could be:

 - empty input
 - 1-word input
 - multiple-word input
 - words with punctuation
 - words with double blanks / empty words  "word<space><space>huh"

+Now with checkpy:

+    checkpy list_words